sandyamanickam/spartandesign/README.md

 This is a website made by group 6 contributing for class use in SE131.
 Spartan Design is a web service built with Ruby on Rails in HTML and Javascript.

 # Features
-* Designer recognition and support \n
+* Designer recognition and support
-* Community involvement with school clothing \n
+* Community involvement with school clothing
 * Accessible user interfaces

 # Pre-Requisites